firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-20-change-comes-unevenly-protecting-trans-rights-with-the-yes-on-3-campaign.md

 To the great relief of me and pretty much everyone I know, the third ballot question in Massachusetts passed with two-thirds of voters' support in November 2018.

-Question 3 asked a simple, though non-intuitively worded, question: Should we keep "gender identity" in the non-discrimination laws of Massachusetts?
-A yes vote kept the law as it was, and as it has been for two years, protecting transgender people from discrimination in public places.
+Question 3 asked a simple, though nonintuitively worded, question: Should we keep "gender identity" in the non-discrimination laws of Massachusetts?
+A yes vote kept the law as it was and had been for two years, protecting transgender people from discrimination in public places.
 A no vote repealed those protections.

 Many people I know in Massachusetts, or who I spoke to on the phone while volunteering with the Yes on 3 campaign, were flabbergasted this was even a question.

 I wasn't so astonished.

 See, I'm in my late twenties, I'm queer and nonbinary, and I'm from Minnesota.
 Long a Democratic stronghold, Minnesota has had public accommodations provisions against discrimination for both sexual orientation and gender identity since the early 90s.
-But as always, change comes unevenly.
+But, as always, change comes unevenly.

 In the second decade of the 21st century, Minnesota faced a ballot initiative campaign to define marriage between a man and a woman as a state constitutional amendment.
-To be clear, marriage between people of the same legal gender was already illegal; they just wanted to make it doubly so, and no, I can't claim to understand it either.
+To be clear, marriage between people of the same legal gender was already illegal; they just wanted to make it doubly so and no, I can't claim to understand it either.

 The No campaign in that instance emerged successful, albeit by a tiny margin, and used their momentum to roll into a movement to alter the existing state law.
-The state legislature passed an equal marriage bill the next spring, May 2013, the same month I graduated from college.
+The state legislature passed an equal marriage bill the next spring, May of 2013, the same month I graduated from college.
 I sat in my Massachusetts dorm room, glued to my laptop screen and ready to cry as the votes rolled in.

 My Massachusetts friends were baffled by the intensity of my reaction.
 Age-peers who grew up in Massachusetts have had marriage equality as the law of the land since late middle or early high school.
 Just under a decade might not be that long in the general scheme of things (my geology-major college roommate would argue it's less than the blink of an eye) but in terms of where these changes land in your personal development, it is an eon.

 The impact for me was: I don't expect to win rights other than on the local level, or by any means other than by going out and working for it.
 I know sometimes things that seem terrible are opportunities for more progress than you could've imagined.
-And I want people younger than me—as old as I was when Minnesota got public accommodations provisions; as old as my Massachusetts friends were when their judiciary decided they could marry whomever they want; as old as I was when my home state legalized equal marriage—to have landmark cases that validate them and make their paths easier.
+And I want people younger than me — as old as I was when Minnesota got public accommodations provisions; as old as my Massachusetts friends were when their judiciary decided they could marry whomever they want; as old as I was when my home state legalized equal marriage—to have landmark cases that validate them and make their paths easier.

 I was away at college when the Minnesota ballot question and legislative actions went down, but I knew plenty of people who worked on that campaign.
 It was won step by step, door by door, and phone call by phone call.
 Their momentum paid off in a huge way, in a way I personally could not have imagined happening until years or decades later.
 I was and am deeply grateful to the people who did that work.